10 Best Budget Leaf Blowers under $100 – Reviews & Top Picks 2022

 Since it’s electric, you’ll need to plug this blower into an extension cord to power it.
 To make sure it doesn’t accidentally come unplugged, a cord lock keeps it firmly attached.

 The whole unit weighs less than five pounds, so it won’t tire out your arm when chasing leaves down the driveway.
-And with four years of coverage under the manufacturer’s warranty, this machine should be around for many seasons of use.
+And with four years of coverage under the manufacturer’s warranty, this machine should be around for many seasons of use which is why we rated it the best budget leaf blower on the market today.

 2. WORX Turbine 600 Corded Electric Leaf Blower